blambeau/pipas-persister/README.md

 Currently, the following datasets are available:

-    initial-state       almost empty, with a treatment plan and a few patients mid-state           same patients, a few appointments in the past, more in the future. big                 200 patients to be scheduled.
+    initial-state       almost empty, with a treatment plan and a few patients mid-state           same patients, a few appointments in the past, more in the future contention          same patients but only two beds per week day (and nothing the weekend) big                 200 patients to be scheduled.
 No appointment so far

 In practice: